 1. Choose white for easy coordination

-Sometimes all-white is just right, and the Ingatorp table would work in pretty much any living space or open-plan kitchen diner.
+Sometimes all-white is just right, and the Ingatorp table would work in pretty much any living room or open-plan kitchen diner.
 It is also adaptable, as it extends out to accommodate up to six people.
 It costs £260, Ikea.

 2. Pick pine for a country kitchen